XIMDEX/xcms/INSTALLATION.md

 	So, in this example, user and group 'www-data' will be running the web processes linked to Ximdex CMS .

+4. Point your browser to your Ximdex instance (i.e.: http://YOURHOST/myximdex) to end the installation.

 ##Assisted Installation Steps